1988 Santam Bank Trophy Division A: Regular season and title play-offs

 There were six participating teams in the Santam Bank Trophy Division A. These teams were split into two sections of three teams each.
 Teams played the teams in their own section once over the course of the season and teams in the other section twice, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top team qualified for the Division A section finals, played at the home venue of the higher-placed team, as well as the Division A finals.

 Promotion play-offs

 The Division A champion qualified for the promotion play-offs.
 That team played off against the team placed sixth in the Currie Cup Division B over two legs.
 The winner over these two ties qualified for the 1989 Currie Cup Division B, while the losing team qualified for the 1989 Santam Bank Trophy Division A.